-The basis for everything we do at Leverstock Green CE Primary School is that we are 'all the children of God'; uniquely and wonderfully made.
-As such, our intention is to develop 'the whole child', focusing on three core elements; academic achievement and progress, social and emotional literacy and exposure to cultural experiences.
+The basis for everything we do at Leverstock Green CE Primary School is that we are 'all the children of God;' uniquely and wonderfully made.
+As such, our intention is to develop 'the whole child,' focusing on three core elements; academic achievement and progress, social and emotional literacy and exposure to cultural experiences.
 We recognise that each child is an individual and aspire for each one to develop skills they hold unique to themselves, whether it be as a musician, a sportsperson, an artist, a creative thinker, a scientist, a leader, a role model, an orator or a force for change.

-Our intention is that all pupils, irrespective of their background or the challenges they face develop holistically, make good progress and attain highly in all subjects.
-For some of our pupils there are additional challenges brought about by disadvantage.
-We recognise that disadvantage comes in many forms and that children may be vulnerable for wide ranging reasons.
-Our disadvantaged and vulnerable children may include those children who have a social worker, who are young carers, who have suffered loss or family breakdown.
+Our purpose is that all pupils (irrespective of their background or the challenges they face), develop holistically, make good progress and attain highly in all subjects.
+For some of our pupils, there are additional challenges brought about by disadvantage or vulnerability.
 The activities outlined in this statement are intended to support the needs of all children who are vulnerable, regardless of whether they are classified as disadvantaged or not.
-Not all our students eligible for PP funding have lower attainment than their peers, and in such cases the grant is used to help improve the achievement of those pupils so that they reach their full potential.
+Not all our students eligible for PP funding have lower attainment than their peers, and in such cases, the grant is used to help improve the achievement of those pupils so that they reach their full potential.

-A good teacher with high quality teaching in every class is proven to have the greatest impact on closing the disadvantage attainment gap.
-Through continued professional development, high quality resources and a rigorous systematic synthetic phonic programme, our aim is to close the reading attainment gap at KS1.
+High quality teaching in every class is proven to have the greatest impact on closing the disadvantage attainment gap (EEF).
+Through continued professional development, high quality resources and a rigorous systematic synthetic phonic programme (Little Wandle), our aim is to close the reading attainment gap at KS1.
 Our over-arching ambition is for all children to develop the skills necessary for life-long learning and to be well-prepared for the next stage of their education journey.

-Our intent is to accelerate the progress of our disadvantaged and vulnerable pupils in lessons, so that, as a result, all disadvantaged pupils, without an identified cognitive impairment, will be working at the age-related standards or above.
+Our intent is to accelerate the progress of our disadvantaged and vulnerable pupils in lessons, so that, as a result, all recipients without an identified cognitive impairment or disability, will be working at the age-related standards or above.

-To achieve this we will, identify the barriers to attainment for all disadvantaged pupils and develop strategies to overcome these through:
+To achieve this, we will identify the barriers to attainment for all disadvantaged pupils and develop strategies to overcome these through:

-Enabling disadvantaged pupils to develop the ability to self-regulate and ensure that they maintain good wellbeing:

-- Trips and school experiences are provided to the children at a subsidised cost - Pastoral care is provided for those pupils who require this support and intervention - High quality teaching - Targeted interventions - Strategies to improve engagement and impact of reading experiences - Strategies to improve attendance
+- Enabling disadvantaged pupils to develop the ability to self-regulate and ensure that they maintain good wellbeing: - Trips and school experiences are provided to the children at a subsidised cost - Pastoral care is provided for those pupils who require this support and intervention - High quality teaching - Targeted interventions - Strategies to improve engagement and impact of reading experiences - Strategies to improve attendance